XavKearney/twitter-sentiment-election/README.md

-# twitter-sentiment-election
-## Live Twitter Sentiment Analysis for #GE2017
+# Live Twitter Sentiment Analysis for #GE2017

 This repo contains all the files I created as an experiment in Twitter sentiment analysis.